 There is a door at the end of a silent corridor.
 And it’s haunting Harry Potter’s dreams.
 Why else would he be waking in the middle of the night, screaming in terror?

 Here are just a few things on Harry’s mind:

 • A Defense Against the Dark Arts teacher with a personality like poisoned honey.

 • Ron as keeper of the Gryffindor Quidditch team

 • The looming terror of the end-of-term Ordinary Wizarding Level exams

 . . . and of course, the growing threat of He-Who-Must-Not-Be-Named.
 In the richest installment yet of J. K. Rowling’s seven-part story, Harry Potter is faced with the unreliability of the very government of the magical world and the impotence of the authorities at Hogwarts.

 Despite this (or perhaps because of it), he finds depth and strength in his friends, beyond what even he knew, boundless loyalty; and unbearable sacrifice.

 Though thick runs the plot, listeners will race through these tapes and leave Hogwarts, like Harry, wishing only for the next train back.

-J. K. (Joanne Kathleen) Rowling was born in the summer of 1965 at Yate General Hospital in England and grew up in Chepstow, Gwent.
-Jo left Chepstow for Exeter University, where she earned a French and Classics degree.
-As a… More about J.K.
+J. K. Rowling was born in the summer of 1965 at Yate General Hospital in England and grew up in Chepstow, Gwent.
+She left Chepstow for Exeter University, where she earned a French and Classics degree.
+As a postgraduate she… More about J.K.
 Rowling